Puerto Rico: Reopening of Schools Could Bring Small Measure of Normalcy

 “One day we were in a stable place, which we called our own,” she said.
 “Now we’re here with nothing.”

-Still coping with the lost of his family’s home and most of his meager possessions, Ezequiel said he looked forward to returning to school.
+Still coping with the loss of his family’s home and most of his meager possessions, Ezequiel said he looked forward to returning to school.

 “That’s where I saw all my friends, where I talked to them,” he said.
 “Now we don’t know when classes will start.”